OpenNeuroDatasets-JSONLD/ds006866/README.md

 ## Experimental Design

-The single session comprised 240 trials, split evenly across six conditions defined by stimulus content type (social, non-social) and instruction (neutral-watch, negative-watch, negative-reappraise).
-On each trial, participants viewed a static image and either passively watched it or reappraised it as instructed.
+The single session comprised 240 trials, split evenly across six conditions defined by stimulus content type Participants completed 240 trials in a single session, evenly allocated to a 2 (content: social, non-social) × 3 (regulation requirement: watch-neutral, watch-negative, reappraise-negative) factorial design.
+On each trial, they viewed a static image for 5 s and either passively watched it or reappraised it as instructed.
+They then rated arousal and subsequently valence of the image on separate 9-point scales.

 ---